1Marc/marcgrabanski.com/src/pages/articles/2020-01-02-vr/index.md

 I want my family to learn the skills to pursue their dreams, continue growing the business, and continue reconnecting with my parents and extended family.

 PS It's super sad, but my nephew got in a horrific accident earlier in the year that ended his life (he was just 16).
 I tried to write about this, but I don't have the words.
-Michelle, Dustin, and Morgan, if you are reading this I think about you all and Dylan often.
+Michelle, Dustin, and Morgan, if you are reading this, I think about you all and Dylan often.
 RIP Dylan Falling... ❤️😢